bede/kindel/README.md

 ## Features
-- [x] Reconciliation of aligned substititutions, insertions and deletions
+- [x] Consensus of aligned substititutions, insertions and deletions

 - [x] Gap closure (`--realign`) using overlapping soft-clipped alignment context

-- [x] Tested against BAM output from BWA, Minimap2 and Segemehl
+- [x] Tested with Illumina alignments from BWA, Minimap2 and Segemehl

-- [ ] Support for BAMs with multiple reference contigs, chromosomes
+- [x] Support for BAMs with multiple reference contigs, chromosomes

-- [x] Frequency based variant calling with `kindel variants` (no VCF output currently)
+- [x] Naive frequency-based variant calling with `kindel variants` (no VCF output)
-- [x] Plotting

 ### Todo

-- [ ] Fix broken SAM parsing (BAM works fine)

 - [ ] Customisable threshold weight
 - [ ] Numpy rewrite to handle bacterial long read sequences
+- [ ] Optionally gap fill using a supplied reference
 - [ ] Parallelism

+## Limitations

+- [ ] Slow (10-20k records/s), & will probably explode with bacterial genomes
+- [ ] SAM/BAM files must contain an SQ header line with reference sequence(s) length
+- [ ] Able to close gaps of up to 2x read length given adequate depth of coverage
+- [ ] May require multiple runs to converge on a consensus

 ## Installation